Ender1805/Ender1805/README.md

 I tend to create simple but usable programs.
 My goal is to master at least the basics of languages i find interesting.

-Here's a list of the languages i use:
+Here's a list of the languages i use or learn:
 - C#
 - Python
 - C